Instructions given to stop mining activities in Bharatpur's Pasopa village: Rajasthan CM Gehlot | Headlines

 - India

-Rajasthan Chief Minister Ashok Gehlot on Sunday said instructions have been given by his government to stop all mining activities in Pasopa village of Bharatpur and the land will be transferred to the forest department.
+Rajasthan Chief Minister Ashok Gehlot has said instructions have been given by his government to stop all mining activities in Pasopa village of Bharatpur and the land will be transferred to the forest department.

 Gehlot met seers, public representatives and a delegation of villagers from Pasopa and nearby villages at the chief minister's residence here and assured them that all their demands will be fulfilled.

-In a statement, the chief minister said keeping in mind the demand of the seers, the government has already given in-principle consent to ban all types of mining in the area, which is of religious importance.
+In a statement issued on Sunday, the chief minister said keeping in mind the demand of the seers, the government has already given in-principle consent to ban all types of mining in the area, which is of religious importance.
 Despite this, the death of Mahant Vijaydas is unfortunate, he added.

 Das immolated himself earlier this month during a protest against mining activities in the area.